gradientbear/Multi-Node-Communication-System-in-Python/README.md

 # Multi-Node Messaging System Using Sockets and Threading

-This project implements a **multi-node communication system** where a server manages multiple nodes (clients) to send and forward messages dynamically.
-The server and clients are built using Python with robust logging and error handling for scalability and ease of debugging.

 ---

+## Project Overview

+This project implements a **multi-node messaging system** enabling dynamic communication between multiple clients (nodes) via a centralized server.
+Built with Python, the system leverages sockets and threading for concurrent client management, robust logging, and comprehensive error handling to ensure scalability and reliability.

+---

 ## Features

-- **Dynamic Node Registration**: Nodes (clients) register with the server on connection.
+- **Dynamic Node Registration:** Clients register with the server upon connection using unique node IDs.
-- **Message Forwarding**: Clients can send messages to other nodes via the server.
+- **Message Forwarding:** Enables clients to send messages to any connected node through the server.
-- **Scalability**: Supports multiple nodes and dynamic message routing.
+- **Scalable Architecture:** Supports multiple simultaneous nodes with dynamic message routing.
-- **Logging**: Logs all server and client activities in separate log files (`server.log`, `client.log`).
+- **Comprehensive Logging:** Server and client activities are logged separately (`server.log` and `client.log`).
-- **Error Handling**: Handles disconnections and invalid messages gracefully.
+- **Robust Error Handling:** Gracefully manages disconnections, invalid messages, and other edge cases.

 ---

-## How It Works
-1. **Server**:
-   - Accepts client connections and registers nodes dynamically.
+## System Architecture

+### Server
+- Listens for incoming client connections.
+- Registers nodes dynamically with their unique IDs.
-   - Routes messages between nodes based on the target node ID.
+- Routes messages from source clients to designated target nodes.
-   - Logs all activities and handles disconnections.
+- Logs all activities and manages client disconnections.

-2. **Client**:
+### Client
-   - Connects to the server and registers with a unique node ID.
+- Connects to the server and registers with a chosen node ID.
-   - Sends messages to target nodes via the server.
+- Sends messages to other nodes via the server.
-   - Listens for incoming messages.
+- Listens for and displays incoming messages from other clients.

 ---

-## File Structure
+## Repository Structure

-- `server.py`: Server code to manage and route messages between clients.
+- `server.py` — Server implementation handling client management and message routing.
-- `client.py`: Client code to send and receive messages.
+- `client.py` — Client implementation for sending and receiving messages.

 ---

 ## Setup & Usage